Raguram-N/Headout_Assesment/README.md

-# 🌴 The View at The Palm: Which Ticket Should You Book?
+# 🌴 The View at The Palm

 > **Not sure which ticket to choose?
-Here's a simple guide to help you find the right option.**
+Find the option that best matches your travel style, budget, and schedule.**

 ---